jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Inheritance/task.md

-As we have mentioned, `GameObject` class on itself does not specify the state of game objects — it just describes their behavior.
+As we have mentioned, the `GameObject` class itself does not specify the state of game objects — it just describes their behavior.
-We need another class that extends `GameObject` with an actual state.
+We need another class to extend `GameObject` with an actual state.

 Fortunately, object-oriented programming has a suitable concept for this job — it is called class _inheritance_.
-Inheritance mechanism allows extending an existing class and providing concrete implementations for its virtual functions.
+The inheritance mechanism allows extending an existing class and providing concrete implementations for its virtual functions.
 A _derived_ class, also called a _subclass_ (_subtype_),
 inherits all the method and fields of the _base class_ (_base type_),
-and can add its own new methods and fields.
+and can add its own methods and fields.

-Giving back to our problem, let us define a `CircleGameObject` subclass of `GameObject` class.
+Returning to our problem, let us define a `CircleGameObject` subclass of the `GameObject` class.
-Instances of `CircleGameObject` class represent game objects of circular shape — like the planet object controlled by the player.
+Instances of the `CircleGameObject` class represent game objects of a circular shape — like the planet object controlled by the player.

 Have a look at the `CircleGameObject` class definition.
 The semicolon syntax: